How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 HTV Reinstatement3–5 yearsHabitual Traffic Violator duration depends on the specific level and court orders.

-When drivers ask how long does SR22 insurance last, the answer usually falls into one of two buckets: the standard three-year requirement or the extended five-year requirement.
+When drivers ask how long does SR22 insurance last, the answer falls into one of two buckets: the standard three-year requirement or the extended five-year requirement.

 Standard 3-Year SR22 Requirement

 The keyword here is consecutive.
-The state demands a continuous, unbroken chain of high-risk insurance coverage for 36 months.
+The Indiana BMV demands a continuous, unbroken chain of high-risk insurance coverage for 36 months.
 If your insurance policy cancels, expires, or lapses for even a single day during this three-year window, your insurance company is legally obligated to file an SR-26 form with the Indiana BMV.
 The SR-26 form notifies the state that your coverage has ended.
 Once the BMV receives this form, your license is immediately re-suspended, and your three-year clock is completely reset.
 This means that if you are two years and eleven months into your requirement and you miss a payment, you will have to start the three years all over again.

 Extended 5-Year SR22 for Severe Violations

-For drivers convicted of severe or repeat offenses, the state imposes a harsher penalty.
-If you are asking how long does an SR 22 last after multiple OWIs, severe reckless driving incidents involving bodily harm, or if you have been classified as a Habitual Traffic Violator (HTV), you are typically looking at a five-year continuous SR22 requirement.
+For drivers convicted of severe or repeat offenses, Indiana imposes a harsher penalty.
+If you have multiple OWIs, severe reckless driving incidents involving bodily harm, or if you have been classified as a Habitual Traffic Violator (HTV), you are typically looking at a five-year continuous SR22 requirement.

-When Does the SR22 Clock Actually Start?
+When Does the Indiana SR22 Clock Start?
+(BMV Reinstatement Date)

 Why "From the Violation Date" Is Wrong